EricStratton/galactic-age-calculator/README.md

 Test: "It will calculate numbers of Mars years user has left to live based on their life expectancy in Earth years" Expect(Age.marsAge.calcYearsLeft(75.3).toEqual(26.7553192))

+Test: "It will calculate number of Mars years passed life expectancy if user has passed their demographics life expectancy" Expect(Age.marsDifference(80, 75.3).toEqual(2.5))

+Test: "It will return 0 if user has not passed their demographics life expectancy" Expect(Age.marsDifference(25, 75.3).toEqual(0))

 Describe JupiterInfo();